Rhododendron arboreum: Habitat

 Rhododendron arboreum is found in the Pakistan, India, Nepal, Myanmar, Sri Lanka, the Himalayas, Northeast India, and Tibet.
-It was introduced in Madeira.
+It is introduced in Madeira.

 It is the national flower of Nepal.
 In India it is the state tree of Uttarakhand and state flower of Nagaland.
 It is the provincial flower of Sri Lanka's Central Province.

 Cultivation

 Rhododendron arboreum prefers moist but well-drained, leafy, humus-rich, acid pH soil, in dappled shade.
 It has broad, dark green leaves, 7–19 cm long, with a silvery, fawn or brown hairy coating beneath.